alanblins/monodotenv/README.md

 ```sh
 ./monodotenv use stage
 ```
-It will create the .env file with values from workspace `stage` below:
+It will create the .env file with values from environment `stage` below:
 ```
 BASE_URL=https://stage.com.myserver
 DATABASE_URL=https://stage.database.com